clamalo/model/README.md

 ### Configuring the model
 Open the folder that you just installed.
-Within that directory, there is a file called model_config.txt.
+Within that directory, there is a file called ```model_config.txt```.
 This is the only file you’ll ever need to edit to change the configuration of the model.
 Open the file in a text editor (most operating systems will do this for you automatically if you double click on the file).

 Within the file, you’ll see something like this: